RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 at the [Institute for Solution-Focused Therapy](https://solutionfocused.net) in the US

 - **[Frequently Asked Questions](https://www.brief.org.uk/resources/faq)**\\
-at [The Centre for Solution Focused Practice](https://www.brief.org.uk) in the UK
+at [BRIEF, The Centre for Solution Focused Practice](https://www.brief.org.uk) in the UK

 ![decoration](\assets\guide\decob0s.png){:.decow2}